patrick-fullcycledev/Understanding-Javascript-Better/README.md

   };

   // Function() Constructor
-  // Notice this is not the 'normal' constructor, but the costructor for function
+  // Notice this is not the 'normal object' constructor, but the costructor for function
   // To create function object, notice we use the keyword "Function" and "new" var functionName = new Function("a", "return a");